DaveStutler/ProjectD.K/ProjectRoleDocuments.md

 **Include links to your presskit materials and trailer.**

 **Describe how you showcased your work.
 How did you choose what to show in the trailer?
 Why did you choose your screenshots?**
+We highlight some animation, scenery design, character abilities as the main aspect of our game.
+Things such as running and jumping, ability to dash though the platform and size up, and the scene layouts are designed beautifully.
+We want to bring some comedic aspect to our trailer as well, which is why we include some popular culture references in our trailer such as the popular anime/manga series : Naruto Shippuden.
+The music clip can be found here at this Youtube link:
+(59) Naruto - The Raising Fighting Spirit (Extended) - YouTube The music video takes about 6 minutes, which is not appropriate for a game trailer.
+So we decided to trim the music down 1 music, and included some of our best features in the game.
+As a result, the trailer can be found in the root directory of the git.